martyychang/TRAIL-1633-billing-address-history/README.md

 * Changes to Billing Address and Account Name are tracked on the Account object in the scratch org

+Interestingly enough, if the **Contact.object-meta.xml** file is deleted from the project directory, the errors go away.

 ## Resources

 * "[Push Source to the Scratch Org][1]." _Salesforce DX Developer Guide_.